urbanairship/ios-library/README.rst

 Urban Airship's libUArship is a drop-in static library that provides a simple way to integrate Urban Airship services into your iOS applications.
 This entire project will allow you to build the library files and all sample projects.
-If you just want to include the library in your app, you can simply download the latest ``libUAirship.zip`` and a sample project.
-These zips contain a pre-compiled universal armv6/armv7/armv7s/i386 library.
+If you just want to include the library in your app, you can download the latest ``libUAirship.zip`` These zips contain a pre-compiled universal armv6/armv7/armv7s/i386 library as well as the samples.

 Working with the Library
 ------------------------